Cross-Domain Pre-training with Language Models for Transferable Time Series Representations: Introduction

 \section{Introduction}

-Time series classification (TSC)~\cite{ismail2019deep,shifaz2020ts} is a fundamental challenge task in data science ranging various applications, from healthcare diagnostics (e.g., physiological signals) to industrial monitoring ((e.g., sensors and Internet of Things (IoT)).
+Time series analysis~\cite{wu2021autoformer,shifaz2020ts} is a critical challenge in data science, with a wide range of applications that include healthcare diagnostics (e.g., physiological signals) and industrial monitoring (e.g., sensors and the Internet of Things).
 Recent works~\cite{zheng2014time,liu2021gated,liu2024adaptive} show that deep learning methods have significantly resolved this area, due to their offering unparalleled scalability and the ability to model complex, nonlinear relationships within domain-specific data compared to classical models.

-However, we notice that directly applying deep learning-based models does not always yield satisfactory results in real-world applications.
-The primary issue is that most advanced models, such as Transformer-based networks~\cite{vaswani2017attention}, are data-intensive, necessitating the collection of extensive labeled training data from the specific application scenario.
-To overcome this limitation, a significant amount of recent research proposes utilizing self-supervised learning (SSL) over vast amounts of unlabeled time series data.
-The core idea is that this type of approach can leverage the initial foundation provided by the pre-training stage, thereby reducing the need for extensive training resources during the model deployment phase.
-Furthermore, pre-trained models can enhance performance by discerning valuable patterns within the data from the extensive pre-training datasets.
-Recently, various strategies have been explored to extract general-purpose features from different angles, including methods like contrastive learning algorithms~\cite{yue2022ts2vec} and denoising autoencoder models~\cite{zerveas2021transformer, cheng2023timemae}.
+However, directly applying deep learning-based models does not always yield satisfactory results in real-world applications \cite{tipirneni2022self}.
+The primary issue is that most advanced network architectures, such as Transformer-based models~\cite{vaswani2017attention}, are data-intensive, necessitating the collection of extensive labeled training data from the specific application scenario.
+To overcome this limitation, a significant amount of recent research proposes utilizing self-supervised learning (SSL) on vast amounts of unlabeled time series data.
+The core idea is to leverage the knowledge gained during the self-supervised pre-training phase, thereby minimizing the requirement for extensive training resources.
+The main reason behind this phenomenon is that pre-trained models can enhance performance by discerning valuable patterns within the data from the extensive pre-training datasets.
+Therefore, various strategies have been explored to extract general-purpose features from different angles, including methods like contrastive learning algorithms~\cite{yue2022ts2vec} and denoising autoencoder models~\cite{zerveas2021transformer, dong2024simmtm}.
+Specifically, the contrastive learning approach is commonly used in discriminative pretraining methods, where models are trained to learn representations by working with constructed positive and negative pairs \cite{woo2022cost}.